 end

-The GitOps Workflow
+The Workflow That Replaces kubectl

-1. Edit in Git: Change replicas: 2 to replicas: 3 in deployment.yaml
+1. Edit in Git: change replicas: 2 to replicas: 3 in deployment.yaml

 2. Commit and push

-4. Cluster updates automatically
+4. Cluster updates on its own

-Rollback?
-Just Revert
+Rollback Is Just Revert

 git revert HEAD